 C.) Will definitely die from it, soon.

-“Of all society’s outcast, few are more reviled then those who inject narcotics, even among other drug users”
+“Of all society’s outcast, few are more reviled then those who inject narcotics, even among other drug users.”

-For this reason I was a closet junky for many years.
-I never had the same intolerance for opiates or opiate addicts as my friends.
-So i used in the closet for a long time.
+For this reason, I was a closet junky for many years.
+I never had the same intolerance for opiates or opiate addicts or even syringes as my friends.
+So I used dope in the closet for a long time.
 When I was finally exposed for what I really was… an IV injecting, heroin using, drugged up junky.
 It was then I discovered just how deep the stigma ran.
 The black plaque of drug users.
 I’ve lost my best friends, friends I thought I’d have for life, simply because I IV.
 No other reason.
 Some told me to my face, gave me a “choice” – their friendship or IV drugs.
 Some just stopped returning my phone calls.
 Some tried to help at first, but when I wasn’t receptive, silently slipped away.
-Luckily, my family have all stuck by me, allowing me to make my own decisions, no matter if it hurts them.
+Luckily, my family has all stuck by me, allowing me to make my own decisions, no matter if it hurts them.
 They really are quite progressive that way.
 They practice true Morman Christianity.
 I am extremely thankful to them for this.

 ☮ ♥ & ♪♫♬